ipfs/kubo/docs/config.md

 ### `Pubsub.SeenMessagesTTL`

-Configures the duration after which a previously seen Pubsub Message ID can be forgotten about.
+Controls the time window within which duplicate messages, identified by Message ID, will be identified and won't be emitted again.

 A smaller value for this parameter means that Pubsub messages in the cache will be garbage collected sooner, which can result in a smaller cache.
 At the same